ianwinter/sneakyoctopus-stackbit-v2-289b7/content/pages/index.md

   - elementId: contact-form
     colors: colors-a
     title: Contact me
+    text: >
-    text: We look forward to hearing from you.
+      If you've got a project or want to talk about something, I look forward to hearing from you.
     form:
       type: FormBlock
       elementId: contact-form